miniedles/MinecraftAlphas/README.md

-# MinecraftAlphas
+# How to use the Modpack in Curseforge

-# Download the Minecraft Alphas Server Modpack
+1) Download the Minecraft Alphas Server Modpack
-# Open CurseForge
+2) Open CurseForge
-# Import the Modpack
+3) Import the Modpack